mytkom/AliceTraINT_pidml_training_module/README.md

 ### Used scripts
 1. `download-multiple-grid-data.sh` (which needs `download-from-grid.sh` and `utilities.sh`) - script used to efficiently download multiple training data files (AODs) from GRID,
 2. `run-pidml-producer.sh` (which needs `ml-mc-config.json` and **O2Physics** intallation) - script running all necessary `O2Physics` tasks pipeline with PIDML producer.
 It is configured in `ml-mc-config.json` file.
-3. `pdi_scripts.py` (which needs venv with all requirements of pdi repository and `uproot3`) - contains 4 scripts, which uses `pdi` code.
-These are: `process` - processed .root file into .csv file and prepares data for training, `data-exploration` - generates statistical graphs of prepared data, `train` - trains neural network with provided config (default config is in `scripts/train_default_cfg.json`), `benchmark` - generates graphs necessary to evaluate trained neural networks.
+3. `pdi_scripts.py` (which needs venv with all requirements of pdi repository) - modern wrapper around the PDI v2 pipeline.
+It exposes 2 subcommands: `train` - sets up paths and trains neural networks for all particles using the provided JSON config via `train_all_particles.py`, and `plots` - generates SHAP values and performance graphs necessary to evaluate trained models via `generate_plots.py`.

 ### Client code
 All functions for communication with **AliceTraINT** web interface are stored in `client` go submodule with required structs.